 Father contends the juvenile court erred by admitting the Court Reports under the public records exception to the rule against hearsay because they were "prepared in anticipation of litigation" with "cherry pick[ed] facts from a much larger record for an adversarial proceeding."
 We disagree.
-The Court Reports document the activities of the Department in furtherance of the children's permanency plans to meet the children's needs.
+The Court Reports document the activities of the

+Department in furtherance of the children's permanency plans to meet the children's needs.
 They were prepared by the Department pursuant to a duty imposed by law.
 See Md.
 Code (1973, 2013 Repl.
-Vol.), § 3-826(a)(1) of the Courts & Judicial Proceedings Article (requiring the Department to "provide all parties with a written report at least 10 days before any scheduled disposition, permanency planning, or review hearing "); COMAR 07.02.11.20 (requiring the Department to "[p]repare a written report setting forth the local department's recommendations; and . . . [p]rovide the report to the court, the child's attorney, and the child's parents or legal guardian" at least ten days before a permanency planning hearing).
+Vol.), § 3-826(a)(1) of the Courts & Judicial Proceedings Article (requiring the Department to "provide all parties with a written report at least 10 days before any scheduled disposition, permanency planning, or review hearing"); COMAR 07.02.11.20 (requiring the Department to "[p]repare a written report setting forth the local department's recommendations; and . . . [p]rovide the report to the court, the child's attorney, and the child's parents or legal guardian" at least ten days before a permanency planning hearing).
 Thus, the Court Reports were presumptively admissible under Rule 5-803(b)(8)(A) unless Father could show that they were unreliable.
-See Ellsworth v.
-Sherne Lingerie, Inc., 303 Md.
-581, 612 (1985) (explaining that admissibility of a public record is assumed, subject to the opposing party proving the unreliability of the record).

 Father did not satisfy his burden to show that the Court Reports lacked trustworthiness.
 He argued, generally, in opposition to admission of the Court Reports that the social workers who authored the reports were representatives of the Department, his adversary, and the reports were "self-serving position papers."
 The reports do not bear this out.
-They largely comprise routine matters, such as the children's academic progress, their medical appointments, the dates and times of contacts between the Department and the parents, and referrals made for the parents and the children.
+They largely comprise factual recitations about routine matters, such as the children's academic progress, their medical appointments, the dates and times of contacts between the Department and the parents, and referrals made for the parents and the children.

-Finally, to the extent that any portions of the Court Reports containing the social worker's conclusions and opinions may not have been admissible under the public records exception, any error in admitting them was harmless.
-The opinions offered in the Court Reports about the children's attachment to their caregivers and to Father, Father's inability to parent the children, and Father's mental health were cumulative of the opinion testimony given by Ms. Morton-Warren, Ms. Weinstein, and Ms. Hinkle at the TPR hearing, which were subject to cross-examination.
+Finally, to the extent that any portions of the Court Reports containing the social workers' conclusions and opinions may not have been admissible under the public records exception, any error in admitting them was harmless.
+The opinions offered in the Court Reports about the children's attachment to their caregivers and to Father, Father's inability to parent the children, and Father's mental health were cumulative of the opinion testimony given by Ms. Morton-Warren, Ms. Weinstein, and Ms. Hinkle at the TPR hearing, which was subject to cross-examination.